NikkelM/Steam-App-ID-Finder/README.md

 Do you have a list of game names and want to know which Steam App IDs they correspond to?
 This mode is able to find the Steam App IDs for any number of provided game names, even if the provided name is not an exact match to the game in the Steam database.

-When running the scipt in the `gameNames` mode, it will find the Steam App IDs for all game names provided in the specified input file, starting with those that have an exact match in the Steam database.
+When running the script in the `gameNames` mode, it will find the Steam App IDs for all game names provided in the specified input file, starting with those that have an exact match in the Steam database.
 If no exact match is found, the script will match the resulting game names to the Steam App ID of the game with the highest similarity score.

 Note that the script will *always* find a match, even if the provided game name is not on Steam.